wolftype/versor_1.0/README.md

 ####LICENSE
 This software is licensed under a general UC Regents General Public License.
-If you're planning on using CGA inside a sellable product you should be aware that there is some sort of vague patent on the use of 5D CGA which _may_ limit its _commercial_ use when encoding robotic control mechanisms, but I don't understand what exactly it claims to own: the heart of CGA is just a quadratic equation and the arguments for the use of 5D CGA are that it is _foundational_ and _universal_, the very two characteristics of a system which would make it un-patentable.
+If you're planning on using CGA inside a sellable product you should be aware that there is a vague patent on the use of 5D CGA which _may_ limit its _commercial_ use when encoding robotic control mechanisms, or may just limit your ability to patent the model itself.
+I hope and imagine it is the later.
+Though powerful, elegant, and brilliant, the heart of CGA is just a quadratic equation and the arguments for the use of 5D CGA are that it is _foundational_ and _universal_, the very two characteristics of a system which would make it un-patentable.
 The Clifford Algebras on which it is based are from the 19th century.

 ####SPEED
 Typical matrix operation libraries have templated inlined functions for Vector and Matrix multiplication.
 Versor